jackfranklin/react-remote-data/README.md

 When `notAsked`, `pending`, `success` and `failure` are rendered, the function you provide is called with some props.
 They are:

 - `fetch: Function` call `props.fetch(...args)` to start the request.
 This immediately turns the request to `pending`, and it will update to `success` or `failure` depending on the outcome of the request.
 - `request: RemoteDataJs` this is the underlying instance of the [RemoteDataJs](https://github.com/jackfranklin/remote-data-js) object that this component wraps around.
+The bit you'll most likely be interested in is `request.data`, which contains the API response for a successful request, or an `Error` for a failed request.